-Microsoft keeps rolling out updates for Windows 10 every now and then.
+Microsoft keeps rolling out updates for Windows 10 and windows 11 every now and then.
 Although the updates are meant to boost security, add new features, fix bugs, and enhance the overall experience, these can at times land your PC into trouble.
 Windows 10 Update issues are quite common, and one of these issues is the We couldn’t complete the updates, undoing changes error.

 According to users, when an update is initiated, it goes on till 100%, but isn’t executed successfully and ends with an error message that says “We couldn’t complete the updates, undoing changes”.
 Now, there could be several reasons behind this error showing up while carrying out an update.
 A faulty update rollout and corrupt system files are among the main reasons behind this issue.

 In this article, we take a look at all the possible solutions that you can try to get rid of this issue.

 Solution 1: Uninstall recent windows update

 First of all Boot in Windows Safe Mode